How To Manage Social Media For Small Business

 Block out time at the end of each month to plan the content and dates for the next 4 weeks.
 Create a social media calendar and include the content and dates and times of your posts.
 This will ensure that you strategically plan content that adds value and promotes your products and services.

-You can use scheduling tools such as buffer to schedule posts across multiple networks.
+You can use scheduling tools such as buffer or SmarterQueue to schedule posts across multiple networks.
 This allows you to schedule, publish and analyse posts on one single dashboard.

 I’d love to hear from you.
 How do you manage your social media?
 Leave a comment below!